dstackai/benchmarks/Deepseek-R1/README.md

 - With Mi300x, both Sglang and vLLM demonstrates stable TPOT across increasing Output Token Length. vLLM maintains lowest TPOT across all Output Token Lengths.

-- Given that both TPOT and increasing Output Token Lenghts are more memory-bound, Mi300x should have stronger TPOT advantage with further optimizations.
+- Given that both TPOT and increasing Output Token Lenghts are memory-bound, Mi300x should have stronger TPOT advantage with further optimizations.

+### Prefix Caching
+- With H200, vLLM prefix caching mechanism outperforms SgLang in online throughput, TTFT and End-to-End latency.
+However vLLM's TPOT increases after prefix is cached.
+This behavior needs further investigation.

+- With Mi300, vLLM does not support prefix caching yet.

 ### Limitation
-1. Performance Accuracy (Todo)
-2. Offline Performance of Tensorrt-LLM(Todo)
-3. Ongoing Optimization of Inference Backends(Todo)
+1. This benchmark does not evaluate the accuracy of model outputs across different inference backends and GPUs.
+Including accuracy metrics would help determine if performance improvements come at the cost of model accuracy.
+2. The offline benchmark results for TensorRT-LLM were obtained using the DeepSeek-R1 model engine built from the deepseek branch ([link](https://github.com/NVIDIA/TensorRT-LLM/tree/deepseek)).
+However, the TensorRT-LLM team recommends using the TorchFlow-based approach as outlined [here](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/deepseek_v3) instead of deploying model engines directly.As a result, the offline performance of TensorRT-LLM in this benchmark may not reflect its optimal efficiency, since the recommended inference pipeline was not used.
+3. The inference backends evaluated in this benchmark are undergoing continuous optimization, particularly for the DeepSeek-R1 model.
+Additionally, DeepSeek AI itself is actively releasing performance and efficiency improvements for its models.
+Due to these ongoing optimizations, the current benchmark results may not accurately represent the long-term performance of these inference setups.
+4. The impact of dynamic batching on inference efficiency is not explicitly tested.
+The inference backends adjust batch sizes dynamically based on workload patterns, which can significantly affect real-world performance.

+### Reference